oracle-livelabs/apex/apex-professional-hol7/customizing-interactive-grid-enduser.md

-# Customizing Interactive Grid as an End-user
+# Customize Interactive Grid as an End-user
 <!--# Create the shopping cart page -->
 ## Introduction